With supplies low, FDA authorizes plan to stretch limited monkeypox vaccine doses

 To make the change, the Food and Drug Administration issued an Emergency Use Authorization to authorize the new dosing and injection strategy for the vaccine.
 (This follows last week's decision by the U.S. Department of Health and Human Services to declare monkeypox a Public Health Emergency, and an additional declaration today.)

-"In recent weeks the monkeypox virus has continued to spread at a rate that has made it clear our current vaccine supply will not meet the current demand," said FDA Commissioner Dr. Robert M. Califf in a press release.
+"In recent weeks the monkeypox virus has continued to spread at a rate that has made it clear our current vaccine supply will not meet the current demand," said FDA Commissioner Dr. Robert M. Califf.
+"This will increase the total number of doses available for use by up to five fold."

-Currently, the U.S. stores of monkeypox vaccine are insufficient to contain the growing outbreak.
-So far, there have been about 9,000 confirmed cases of monkeypox in the U.S., and that's likely an undercount given ongoing testing challenges.

-Even with the change, a person will still need to receive two doses of the vaccine, each given four weeks apart.
+Even with the change, a person will still need to receive two doses of the vaccine.

-During this current outbreak, the vast majority of cases in the U.S. are occurring in gay and queer sexual networks, primarily among men who have sex with men.
-Most cases have been traced back to male-to-male sexual contact, according to the latest data from the Centers for Disease Control and Prevention.
+The FDA authorization also allows those under 18 who are considered at high risk of monkeypox infection to get the shot.
+However, that population will still receive the vaccine through subcutaneous injection — not the alternative method of injecting between layers of skin.

-About 1.6 to 1.7 million people are considered at highest risk for the disease, but only about 1.1 million vaccine doses have been available in the U.S. — enough to cover less than half of that population with the two-dose regimen – due to the expiration of vaccine reserves and delays in ordering replacements.
+About 1.6 to 1.7 million people in the U.S. are considered at highest risk for the disease, but only about 1.1 million vaccine doses have been available, due to the expiration of vaccine reserves and delays in ordering replacements.
+Of those doses, about 670,000 have already been shipped to states and other jurisdictions.

-"Just changing the technique of the application, you triple, quadruple your supply of vaccine available," says Dr. Jon Andrus, an infectious disease specialist at George Washington University.
-"So it makes sense to go forward with it."
+Under the new dosing plan, the remaining 400,000 vials of vaccine will "have the potential to provide up to 2 million doses to Americans," said Robert Fenton, the White House monkeypox response coordinator.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.